Minimizing Finite Sums with the Stochastic Average Gradient: Appendix B: Proof of the theorem

 \subsection{Verifying the result}

 To verify the result under these constants, we consider whether $\delta = 1/8n$ or $\mu/16L$.
-In these two regimes, we verified the computations using symbolic computation in Matlab.
 In $B_4$, we discard the term of the form $(1-\delta) \mu h d^2$, which does not impact the validity of our result.
 Moreover, without loss of generality, we may assume $L=1$ and $\mu \in [0,1]$.
-Finally, we assume $n>1$ (the result for $n=1$ being obtained from the regular analysis of gradient descent, since then SAG is exactly this).